Skip to content Skip to navigation menu

 • If you’re working on woodwork close to flooring, carpet or freshly painted walls, tuck extra-wide decorators masking tape as close as possible to the edges to catch any splashes or drips.

 • Once you’ve gathered your equipment, it’s time to decide on your preferred colour and finish.
 Go for durable satinwood, velvety matt, classic eggshell or a high gloss shine.
-Choose white paint for a contrast to your walls, or paint your woodwork in the same colour, for a trendy floor to ceiling finish.
+Choose white paint for a contrast to your walls, or paint your woodwork to match your wall colour, for a trendy floor-to-ceiling finish.
 For a natural look, try wood varnish and wood stains to seal your surfaces.

-• Always read the manufacturers label before you begin work, ensuring your rooms are well ventilated and you have adequate protective clothing.
+• Always read the manufacturer's label before you begin work, ensuring your rooms are well-ventilated and you have adequate protective workwear.

 191119_Autumn2_C_transformingwoodwork3.jpg